What Is Bún Thang?

-A final addition you make to your bowl of soup right before eating is a few drops of cà cuống.
-A fair WARNING for all you American/Western readers before you Google it, cà cuống is indeed juice from a beetle.
-Rather, it’s a type of extracted male beetle pheromone.
+A final addition you make to your bowl of soup right before eating is a few drops of cà cuống .
+A fair WARNING for the uninitiated readers before you search this term, cà cuống is indeed juice from a beetle.
+More specifically, it’s a type of extracted male beetle pheromone.

-I’ve only had the imitation version of this beetle essence since the real stuff is hard to come by here, but supposedly it tastes even better.
-In Vietnamese cuisine it’s common to add this extract to dishes like bún thang, and the prepared fish sauce for gỏi cuốn.
+I’ve only had the imitation version of this beetle essence since the real stuff is hard to come by in the US, but supposedly it tastes even better.
+In Vietnamese cuisine it’s common to add this extract to dishes like bún thang, and the prepared fish sauce for gỏi cuốn (fresh spring rolls).

 Mom likes to remind me that the kind of soup you’d see above is abnormally loaded with extra meat and toppings compared to what she’s seen during her childhood in Vietnam.

-This constant reminder has me now pondering every Vietnamese meal I have: is this legit, or some super-rich American version of this dish?
+This constant reminder has me now pondering every Vietnamese meal I have: is this legit, or the super-rich “Americanized” version of this dish?
 I can imagine a “leaner” bún thang of the 1960s and ’70s still being very satisfying, but for now will appreciate this soup for all its stacked glory.

-- 1 16-ounce package dried rice noodles (vermicelli), thin or medium thickness.
+- 1 package dried rice noodles (16oz) vermicelli, thin or medium thickness.
 The same type used in bún bò Huế.